What makes up the Fuel Cost Recovery Factor?

 The city does not add any costs or profits to the fuel cost.
 The fuel cost recovery factor is a direct pass through of fuel costs charged by the city’s wholesale power supplier(s), which are currently Covanta Energy Marketing, Florida Power & Light Company, Gainesville Regional Utilities, and the Orlando Utilities Commission.

 “The fuel cost recovery factor is a direct pass through…”

 Fuel adjustment calculations

 Fuel adjustments are typically calculated annually, but fuel cost recovery is monitored monthly.
 As a result of actual fuel cost recovery, fuel cost recovery rates may be adjusted more frequently.

 Estimates are just that ~ ESTIMATES

-Because the fuel cost recovery factor is based on estimates made in advance, a variation in how much the city collects can be over the estimated costs or under the estimated costs, thus the need for the true-up component.
+Because the fuel cost recovery factor is based on estimates made in advance, a variation in how much the city collects can be over or under actual fuel expenses, thus the need for the true-up component.
 Over collections are returned to customers and under collections are added to future fuel adjustments as a “true-up” factor.